Karolina-Magdalena/Exceptions-String_to_Integer/README.md

 Another problem with exception.

-First I tried to solve this problem with 'atoi', but 'atoi' throws 0 as exception.
+First I tried to solve this problem with 'atoi', but 'atoi' has no-throw guarantee: this function never throws exceptions.
 Therefore I used stoi function.